stjudecloud/university/docs/visualization-community/tutorials/lollipop/index.md

 This link allows others to access this file and is only available for 24h.
 !!!

-*	Paste the link into *jsonUrl* line 7 in the example below.
+*	Paste the link into line 7 in the example below.
+*   Edit genome in line 6.
 *   Save your visualization in VisCom.
 *   Click the 'Go Back' button in VisCom.
 *   Click your visualization title to render.